 If you make a run towards a teammate who has the soccer ball but don’t receive it – break into space to drag the defender away with you.
 For example, make an ambitious run towards the goal for a through ball just to draw attention to yourself and open up a play for someone else to move into behind you —this is a decoy run that opens up space for a teammate to dribble into.

-Soccer is all about movement off the ball.
-Trying to open up space for youself or a teammate.
+Soccer is all about movement off of the ball.
+Trying to open up space for yourself or a teammate.
 The game of soccer is also about one and two touch soccer and passing and moving.
 Below is a run down of various runs and types of passes in soccer.
 Essentially, if you are standing still and a defender is marking you, a subtle shift of your body or a short sprint can take that defender away and open up space for a teammate.
 There’s an art to decoy runs and movement off the ball, below is a quick look at some of those runs and soccer movements:

 Give and Go or Wall Pass